 Honeywell HCM350B Germ-Free Cool Mist Humidifier

-- COMPATIBLE DOES NOT MEAN COMPARABLE – For best performance, use only a Genuine Honeywell humidifier filter.
-Compatible humidifier filter replacements are not guaranteed to offer the same performance or efficiency.
+- COMPATIBLE DOES NOT MEAN COMPARABLE – For best performance, use only a genuine Honeywell Replacement Wicking Filter A. Compatible humidifier filter replacements are not guaranteed to offer the same performance or efficiency.

 The Honeywell HCM350B is a powerful, convenient to use, and easy-to-clean humidifier that is ideal for use in small to medium-sized spaces.
 All its parts, including the tank and tray, can be quickly detached and reattached; therefore, you can clean them fast using your dishwasher.